ResponsiblyAI/learn/law-society/index.md

 <br />

 The deployment of Artificial Intelligence systems in multiple domains of society raises fundamental challenges and concerns, such as accountability, liability, fairness, transparency and privacy.
-The dynamic nature of AI systems, requires a new set of skills, informed by ethics, law, and policy, to be applied throughout the life cycle of such systems: design, development and deployment.
+The dynamic nature of AI systems requires a new set of skills informed by ethics, law, and policy to be applied throughout the life cycle of such systems: design, development and deployment.
 It also involves ongoing collaboration among data scientists, computer scientists, lawyers and ethicists.
 Tackling these challenges calls for an interdisciplinary approach: *deconstructing* these issues by discipline and *reconstructing* with an integrated mindset, principles and practices between Data Science and Law.
-This course aims to do so by bringing together senior undergrad and grad students from both disciplines into teams that work together on shared tasks in a series of four-hours long workshop-style meetings.
+This course aims to do so by bringing together senior undergrad and grad students from both disciplines into teams that work together on joint tasks in a series of four-hour long workshop-style meetings.

 **Staff.**